teamcg/angular/README.md

 Dec 23 <br>
 -- Added Edit and Delete function for Education Achievement in service and controller <br>
 -- Added Add function for Education Project in service and Controller <br>

+Dec 26 <br>
+-- Added Edit function for Education Project in service and controller <br>

+Dec 27 <br>
+-- Added Delete function for Education Project in service and controller <br>
+-- Added Get education project and Achievement function in service and controller for opening projects and achievement, it will query the database to get the latest info <br>